craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/Local Lore/First Invasion of Orcus.md

 They continued in silence through the town, Eladrithal's statement driving the mood of the party towards a less casual posture.
 It wasn't long before they were halted by a few of Agrandica's soldiers.
 They didn't introduce themselves, but their fair clothing and many symbolic tattoos revealed their allegiance to the Red Madam.

-Their horses were taken from them, and the party was led to a back-alley and down a set of rotting stairs.
+Their horses and weapons were taken from them, and the party was led to a back-alley and down a set of rotting stairs.
 The stench of mildew and age flooded Eladrithal's senses causing him to cough as he and his companions are flung forward towards a table and chairs.

-From the other side of the room, a voice rang "Pardon the smell."
+From the other side of the room, Agrandica moved to meet them there, pausing only for a moment as her chair is emplaced for her.

+"Greetings, my comrades, unfair as they may be."
+Her voice was kind, soft, and entirely hollow of genuine emotion.
+"I am under the assumption that you would not be so bold to come to me without purpose?"

+Her smile filled her face, hollow as it was, betraying the only feeling she could truthfully claim to know - superiority.

+Tubric returned her smile before reaching into his pack and producing a fist sized package, wrapped carefully in a dark grey-green fabric and placing it upon the table.

+Agrandica's smile only widened at this sight.

+Tubric continued, unwrapping the fabric and displaying the content of the package to be a stone.
+White in appearance, similar in transparency to a fine